Continual Lie algebras determined by chain complexes: The algebra of differential relations from a chain complex

-Secondly, we assume that the chain complex above possesses some properties of an exterior algebra with respect to the product \eqref{initialproduct}.
-Namely, consider the elements $\Phi_k \in C(k, \Theta_k)$, and $\Phi_l \in C(l, \Theta_l)$.
-Let us assume that the product \eqref{initialproduct} satisfies the condition
+Note that in each part of the formula above, the total degree is $k+l-r+1$.
+We assume also that the chain complex above has some properties of an algebra with respect to the product \eqref{initialproduct}.
+Let us assume, in particular, that the product \eqref{initialproduct} satisfies the condition